turhansel/songish/README.md

 - If you want to see the database in local you can go 'api/songs' [http://localhost:3000/api/songs](http://localhost:3000/api/songs)
 - To see database in production [https://song-app-fullstack.vercel.app/api/songs](https://song-app-fullstack.vercel.app/api/songs)

 # Actually, I recommend you to go to the link I gave you to see the performance.
 [Song-App-Fullstack](https://song-app-fullstack.vercel.app/)
+# If you want to see the biography of the artist in coding challenge for step 3, you should click the more information button on the detail page.
+I fetched this data from [https://www.theaudiodb.com/api_guide.php](https://www.theaudiodb.com/api_guide.php)

 ### Thanks for helping me explore myself.
 This challenge has been very instructive for me.
 I learned about myself what i can do and what i cant.